pydongery/blog/_posts/2024-08-20-PythonsPreprocessor.md

 |      `--x`       | `(OP, '-'), (OP, '-'), (NAME, 'x')` | `(x, x := x - 1)[1]` |
 |------------------|-------------------------------------|----------------------|

-Simply replacing these token sequences in the token stream is striclty speaking not sufficient, since it will fail for expressions such as `x++ - -y`, however this can easily be disambiguated with extra parenthesis: `x++ - (-y)`.
+Simply replacing these token sequences in the token stream is strictly speaking not sufficient, since it will fail for expressions such as `x++ - -y`, however this can easily be disambiguated with extra parenthesis: `x++ - (-y)`.

 [incdec.py](https://github.com/dankeyy/incdec.py), the Python project that inspired this blog post, uses regular expressions to do the replacements.
 While it does try to prevent replacements inside string literals, it is still rather brittle.
 You can find a reimplementation that directly modifies the token stream at [magic.incdec](https://github.com/Tsche/magic_codec/blob/master/src/magic_codec/builtin/incdec.py).